 It’s a burning question so many nonprofits have, and to be honest, I can’t say that I blame them!

 For one, it’s usually a lot of money.
 Think about it: what could your nonprofit do right now with a $5,000 check??
 (I bet a few different things just popped in your mind, didn’t they?)

-Also, getting a grant means a funder places value on your nonprofit and trusts you’ll put their money to good use.
+Also, getting a grant means a funder values your nonprofit and trusts you’ll put their money to good use.
 Knowing this makes you stand a little taller and gives you a boost of confidence – and that’s something we all need occasionally.

-Conducting research to find grants and funding opportunities is definitely the place to start if you want to be successful at getting grants and separate yourself from the strugglers.
+Conducting research to find grants and funding opportunities is definitely the place to start if you want to be successful at getting grants and separating yourself from the strugglers.

 It can be tricky, though, AND time consuming if you aren’t sure where to look…and your time is valuable.

 To get the most out of your efforts, you need to know what you’re looking for and how to look for it.
 That clarity will save you a ton of time and effort.

 And we have some awesome tips and tricks to help get you started down the right path to making your research more fruitful as you find grants.

 A Grant is What We Need (or is it?)